 6. Review fees thoroughly

-It’s not all about interest rates or monthly payments.
-Lenders may charge additional fees — like origination or prepayment fees.
+Fees lenders charge include origination and prepayment fees.
 This can mean less money to spend on a vehicle or a penalty if you decide to make extra payments toward the principal.

 Other fees, like late payment fees, are also important.
 Consider what other expenses might contribute to the cost of your loan when you receive a quote from a lender.